cultureamp/kaizen-design-system/CONTRIBUTING.md

 ### Conventional Commit

-Our pull requests need to be structured in a certain way so that the CI pipeline can infer the correct version update, as well as which packages are to be released with that update.
+Our pull requests need to be structured in a certain way for the CI pipeline to correctly update version numbers when releasing packages.
+By following the [release workflow outlined above](#release-workflow), our pull requests will result in a Conventional Commit to the master branch when merged (see the [Conventional Commit 1.0.0 spec](https://www.conventionalcommits.org/en/v1.0.0/)).

-All pull requests will result in a merge commit to the master branch which satisfies Conventional Commit (according to the [Conventional Commit 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) spec), by ensuring that either the pull request's title and/or commit messages satisfy the conditions of the [release workflow outlined above](#release-workflow).

-For this to work, each pull request must have a title formatted as follows:
+This workflow requires that all pull requests have a title formatted as follows:

 ```
 <type>: <description>